-For 49 years, the City of Decatur, Alabama has been proud to host the Spirit of America Festival and provide free, family entertainment to thousands of area residents in celebration of the 4th of July.
+For 50 years, the City of Decatur, Alabama has been proud to host the Spirit of America Festival and provide free, family entertainment to thousands of area residents in celebration of the 4th of July.
 The event annually places among the “Top 20 Events in the Southeast” by the Southeast Tourism Society for the month of July.
-In addition to children’s activities, entertainment, food, games, music, Battle of the Bands and fireworks, one of the defining activities of the festival is the annual Spirit of America Awards Ceremony in which special honorees receive awards commending their outstanding service and sacrifice for their county and their fellow man.
+In addition to children’s activities, entertainment, food, games, music, and fireworks, one of the defining activities of the festival is the annual Spirit of America Awards Ceremony in which special honorees receive awards commending their outstanding service and sacrifice for their county and their fellow man.

 The festival began in 1967 during the height of the Vietnam War amid rising protest as a way to show community support to the fighting men and women of the Armed Services.
 In keeping with the patriotic theme of the event, an award was created to honor someone who best exemplifies the American spirit.
 The award’s first recipient was Audie Murphy, who tragically died only weeks before he was to receive this honor.
 The award was then designated as the “Audie Murphy Patriotism Award.”
 The “Barrett C. Shelton Freedom Award” was added in 1980.
 In 2015, a new award, the “Bill Duke Community Award” will be introduced.

 In 1984, the Spirit of America festival was honored to have President Ronald Reagan as a guest and speaker at the awards ceremony.
 Reagan reminded the huge crowd gathered that “This is a wonderful time to be alive.
 And we’re so lucky because as a people, we still have the opportunity to be patriots, and as a nation, we still stand for something.”